dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 1. Wait 1 minute
 1. Remove and wipe oil dipstick
 1. Insert oil dipstick without screwing it in
-1. Check oil level
+1. Remove oil dipstick and read oil level

-The difference between the MIN and MAX markings is 0.5 liters.
+The difference between the MIN and MAX markings on the dipstick is 0.5 liters.

 ## Changing Oil and Filter